ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

 \subsubsection{Context-Aware Persona Retrieval}

 An individual may possess multiple personas.
-However, integrating all personas into agent reasoning can incur substantial system overhead and even reduce the accuracy of predicting user needs.
-Fig.~\ref{fig:persona_number_impact} shows that as the number of personas irrelevant to the current scenario increases, relevant personas are overwhelmed in the lengthy prompt, reducing proactive prediction accuracy and leading to higher system overhead.
+However, directly incorporating all persona contexts into proactive reasoning may incur substantial system overhead and even reduce the accuracy of user-need prediction~\cite{shi2023large,liu2024lost}.
+Figure~\ref{fig:motivation_persona_retrieval} demonstrates that as the number of personas irrelevant to the current scenario increases, relevant personas are overwhelmed in the lengthy prompt, reducing proactive prediction accuracy and leading to higher system overhead.

-To address this, we develop a context-aware persona retrieval approach that adaptively integrates personas into proactive reasoning. \cmt{Fig.~\ref{fig:persona_extraction} shows the workflow. \workname~first groups user personas by scenario in the offline stage.
-At runtime, it extracts coarse-grained visual context and then uses it to retrieve the corresponding scenario-relevant personas.}